buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ### --incompatible_strict_action_env

-Some rules (like protobuf) are particularly sensitive to changes in environment variables and will frequently be rebuild due to resulting cache misses.
+Some rules (like protobuf) are particularly sensitive to changes in environment variables and will frequently be rebuilt due to resulting cache misses.
 To mitigate this, you can use the `incompatible_strict_action_env` which sets a static value for `PATH`.

 ```
 --incompatible_strict_action_env